Skip to main content

 The APPG for the Visual Arts is jointly run by DACS, a-n and CVAN.
 The group is Chaired by Cat Eccles MP (Labour, Stourbridge).

-Further information, including a list of current APPG officers and minutes from APPG meetings, can be found via the APPG for Visual Arts and Artists website.
+Find out more, including a list of current APPG officers and minutes from APPG meetings.